beancount/beancount/README.rst

 Download & Installation
 =======================

-You can obtain the source code from the official Mercurial repository on
+You can obtain the source code from the official Git repository on Github:
-BitBucket:

   | https://github.com/beancount/beancount/